Website Planning Process – Part 3

 After creating an initial list of content ideas, the next step is to set up an initial content or blog publishing schedule.

 Although this step may not seem to be directly connected with building your website, going through the process of creating your content publishing schedule and thinking about the type of content you will need to create and who will be responsible for managing your content production and publishing (see Steps 9 and 10 below) will help you understand what additional services and resources your business will need to have in place once your site has been built.

 Tip #1 – Publish Consistently

-Publishing fresh content on your site consistently is extremely important for building an online readership and improving your website’s results in search engines.
+Publishing quality content on your site on a regular basis is important for building an online readership and improving your site’s search engine rankings and results.

 - Decide on a specific day of the week and time that you will sit down to write your blog posts or web articles.

-Tip #2: Content Scheduling Tools
+Tip #2: Use Content Scheduling Tools

-If you plan to publish content on a regular basis (and you should!), it helps to keep your content creation workflow organized.
+If you plan to publish content regularly (and you should!), having content scheduling tools can help keep your workflow organized and moving along.